cambirch/aps-sql/README.md

      * @param {object} params An optional object containing a list of @ parameters & values that are used in the previous command string.
      */
     executeNonQuery(command: string, params?: {}): void

+    /**
+     * Begins a new transaction.
+Must have called 'connectionString()' first.
+     *
+     * @returns A Transaction object which can be used to execute queries, and commit or cancel the transaction.
+     */
+    beginTransaction() : Transaction;

+    interface Transaction {
+        /**
+         * Executes a query and returns the result.
+         *
+         * *Important Note: converts all results from the database into JS.
+Don't just return everything otherwise you may run out of memory.
+         *
+         * @param {string} command The SQL command string to run
+         * @param {object} params An optional object containing a list of @ parameters & values that are used in the previous command string.
+         * @returns An array of arrays.
+First element contains the header row, all remaining arrays contain the data for the row.
+         */
+        executeQuery(command: string, params?: {}): any
+        /**
+         * Executes a query that does not have a result.
+         *
+         * @param {string} command The SQL command string to run
+         * @param {object} params An optional object containing a list of @ parameters & values that are used in the previous command string.
+         */
+        executeNonQuery(command: string, params?: {}): any
+        /**
+         * Commits the transaction and closes the database connection.
+         */
+        commit(): void
+        /**
+         * Rolls back the transaction and closes the database connection.
+         */
+        cancel(): void
+    }